neurodata/checklists/algorithms.md

-##Sanity check: does it work as expected on simple toy examples?
+## Does it work as expected on simple toy examples?

 ### Generate toy simulation data